ejentoai/Quickstart-Template/README.md

 - Users access the agent without login
 - Chat history stored in database with session-based isolation
 - Perfect for demos, landing pages, or public tools
-- Use SQLite for lightweight deployment or PostgreSQL for scale

 ### 3. Public AI Agent (Registered Users)
 Create a public-facing AI agent for registered users: